 Where Can You Buy Safe Meat?

-Where Is Meat Unsafe?
+When Is Meat Unsafe?

-Meat From Accepted Abattoirs Is Safe
+Meat From Approved Abattoirs Is Safe

 The inspectors and vets also make sure that everything at the abattoir is clean.

+The meat is put in a refrigerator to make sure that any pathogen numbers which may be present on the meat, do not increase.
 The meat is also kept cool on the way to the shop to keep it fresh.

 Meat From Other Places May Be Unsafe